fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Update-AzureRemoteAppCollection.md

 ```

 ## DESCRIPTION
-The **Update-AzureRemoteAppCollection** cmdlet updates an azure_2 RemoteApp collection with a new template image.
+The **Update-AzureRemoteAppCollection** cmdlet updates an Azure RemoteApp collection with a new template image.
 After the update completes, users with existing sessions have one hour to sign out before they are automatically signed out.
 When they sign in again, they connect to the newly updated collection.
 To force users to be immediately signed out as soon as the collection is updated, specify the *ForceLogoffWhenUpdateComplete* parameter.